-Generally, our sites distinguish between information we need in order to provide you with a particular product, service or to fulfil your request (“mandatory fields”), and information that although useful is optional with respect to that particular product, service or your request.
-Please be aware that if you do not provide us with mandatory fields we will not be able to provide you with the product or service or to fulfil your request.
+Generally, our Sites distinguish between information we need to provide you with a particular product, service or to fulfill your request (“mandatory fields”), and information that although useful is optional with respect to that particular product, service or your request.
+Please be aware that if you do not provide us with mandatory fields we will not be able to provide you with the product or service or to fulfill your request.

 Supplemental Information.
-From time to time, we may supplement the information you give us with information from other sources, such as information validating your address, information based on your zip code, or information about your business.
-We may also supplement the information you give us with information we collect from you through other Cargill Web sites or other channels.
+From time to time, we may supplement the information you give us with information from business partners, social media, or other sources.
+For example, we may obtain additional information to validate your address or information about your business.
+We may also supplement the information you give us with information we collect from you through other Cargill Web sites, digital apps, or other channels.
 For example, if you are a Cargill customer, we may supplement the information you provide online with information you provide in your other business dealings with Cargill.

 Cookies and Similar Technologies.
-A cookie is a small file sent by a Web site and stored on a user’s computer which enables the Web site to remember information about you and your preferences.
+A cookie is a small file sent by a Web site or digital app and stored on a user’s computer which enables the Web site or digital app to remember information about you and your preferences.
 We use "cookies" and other Web technologies in a number of ways.
-For example, we may use these technologies to
+For example, we may use these technologies:

 - to support the features and functionality of our Sites – for example, to save you the trouble of reentering information already in our database or to prompt the settings you established on previous visits to our Sites;

-- and to personalize your experience when you use our Sites;
+- to personalize your experience when you use our Sites;

-Some of these uses may involve the use of “third party cookies”; that is, cookies that are set by software used by one of our service providers, such as to carry out statistical analysis of page use, page interactions and paths through the site, or for the purposes of serving internet advertisements using an online advertising supplier.
+Some of these uses may involve the use of “third party cookies”; that is, cookies that are set by software used by third parties, such as to carry out statistical analysis of page use, page interactions and paths through the site, or for the purposes of serving internet advertisements using an online advertising supplier.
 Third party cookies may collect information about your online activities over time and across different websites following your visit to our Sites.

 If you do not wish to receive cookies, in addition to controlling your use via any choice mechanism offered by Cargill (e.g. via a consent management platform), you may set your browser to reject cookies or to alert you when a cookie is placed on your computer.
 You may also delete our cookies as soon as you leave a Site.
 For more information on how to do so, please refer to your browser ‘help’ section or see http://www.allaboutcookies.org or http://www.aboutcookies.org.
 Although you are not required to accept our cookies when you visit our Sites, if you set your browser to reject cookies, you will not be able to use all of the features and functionality of our Sites.